-No sign of fugitive who sought Facebook likes to surrender
+He got the 15k Facebook likes, but breaks vow to surrender

 TORRINGTON, Conn.
-(AP) - Torrington police say a fugitive has so far failed to honor an agreement to surrender once enough people responded positively to his wanted poster on social media.
+(AP) - Police in Connecticut say a fugitive has so far failed to honor an agreement to surrender once enough people responded positively to his wanted poster on social media.

-Jose Simms, who is believed to be somewhere in New York, has seven arrest warrants and is being sought as a fugitive after failing to appear in court on charges that range from breach of peace to risk of injury to a child.
+Torrington police say Jose Simms has seven arrest warrants and is being sought as a fugitive after failing to appear in court on charges that range from breach of peace to risk of injury to a child.

 Torrington police Lt.
-Brett Johnson posted on the department’s Facebook page Wednesday that Sims had contacted him through the social media site and agreed to turn himself in if the post containing his poster received 15,000 likes.
+Brett Johnson posted on the department’s Facebook page Wednesday that Simms had contacted him through the social media site and agreed to turn himself in if the post containing his poster received 15,000 likes.

 The page has far surpassed that number.

-Police said Friday they will use all resources available to located Sims.
+Police said Friday that they will use all resources available to locate Simms.

 Copyright © 2019 The Washington Times, LLC.

-Note: This story has been corrected to show the fugitive’s name is Jose Simms, not Sims.